Beauty starts with good skin. And, the better your skin, the less makeup you need.

 Instead of a haphazard skincare routine with random products chosen from the latest glossy ads in Vogue, it is far savvier to put together a small but mighty arsenal of skincare products that actually work—with claims backed by science, not marketing hype.

 Now for the interesting bit: serums.
 If you did nothing more than wash and moisturise with CeraVe, your skin would look good.
-But add serums, and you skin will noticeably improve—the texture will change—it will become softer and smoother.
-I use two from Timeless Skincare: Vitamin C + E Ferulic Acid Serum in the evening after cleansing and before moisturising; and Matrixyl 3000 Serum w/ Hyaluronic Acid in the morning after cleansing and before moisturising.
+But add serums, and your skin will noticeably improve—the texture will change—it will become softer and smoother.
+I use the Timeless Vitamin C + E Ferulic Acid in the morning after cleansing and before moisturising; and Matrixyl 3000 in the evening after cleansing and before moisturising.

-This regime was working wonderfully; and then I read a beauty post from fellow Canadian blogger, Bloomin’ Rouge about Retinol.
-A quick on-line order from Avibon and A313 cream was delivered to the BC forest from France.
+This regime was working wonderfully; and then I read a beauty post from fellow Canadian blogger, Bloomin’ Rouge about A313.
+A quick online order from Avibon and A313 Vitamin A Pommade was delivered to the BC forest from France.

 Update: The cult French retinol is now available on Amazon.